 Gov. Wike is just what Yoruba people call ALAYE (uncouth).
-He lacks finesse in the way he dresses, in the way he walks, etc. His words are laden with anger.
+He lacks finesse in the way he dresses, the way he walks, etc. His words are laden with anger.
 His body movement reveals a violent and irresponsible man.

 They say he has a Law degree but a person who didn’t attend a primary school behaves better.
-Wike is simply a violent man, the King Nebuchadnezzar of Rivers state.
+Wike is simply a violent man, the King Nebuchadnezzar of Rivers State.

 Then, a loquacious Nnamdi Kanu unwisely placed a bounty on the head of a state Governor without considering the violent nature of Nyesom Wike.
-A violent man with a political power is more dangerous than a hungry Lion.
+A violent man with political power is more dangerous than a hungry Lion.

 At least, when King Nebuchadnezzar of Babylon threw Shadrach, Meshach, and Abednego into a burning fire, their God saved them.

-But when the Nebuchadnezzar of Rivers state threw IPOB members, including innocent Igbo youths, into a burning fire, their god – Nnamdi Kanu couldn’t save them.
+But when the Nebuchadnezzar of Rivers State threw IPOB members, including innocent Igbo youths, into a burning fire, their god – Nnamdi Kanu couldn’t save them.
 They all perished.

 Part of Gov. Wike’s anger was that MNK came from another state to start renaming places in Rivers state.
 While issuing his order to kill, MNK referred to Port Harcourt as Igwe-Ocha.
-Instead of Oyigbo he called it Obigbo etc.
+Instead of Oyigbo, he called it Obigbo, etc.

 Truly, Obigbo was the original name of Oyigbo when it was part of old Imo state before the boundary adjustment that ceded the area to Rivers state.
 Rivers government changed the name to Oyigbo just like they changed all the Umu to Rumu.
 These changes were done officially.
 We have to respect that.

 This is a tough question but a true question that we must answer.
-And it is the type of behaviour that supports the supposed Igbo arrogance and expansionism.
-Moreover, Nigeria’s constitution supports the practice of state of origin.
+And it is the type of behavior that supports the supposed Igbo arrogance and expansionism.
+Moreover, Nigeria’s constitution supports the practice of the state of origin.
 The state you were born may not necessarily be your state of origin.